Will My Super Pay for Plastic Surgery?

 - you or your dependant need assistance to meet the costs of transport to access medical treatment, and

 - you do not have the financial capacity to pay for the expenses without accessing your superannuation”

-As well as filling out the appropriate forms and paperwork (pages and pages asking you about your financial situation among other things), you will need to provide two reports – one from a registered medical practitioner, and one from a registered medical specialist qualified in the area of medicine you are looking to have surgery.
+Aside from filling out the appropriate forms and paperwork, you will need to provide two reports – one from a registered medical practitioner, and one from a registered medical specialist qualified in the area of medicine you are looking to have surgery.
 Any report you provide must be dated not more than 6 months before you submit it.

 There is no “list” of surgeries that they do and don’t consider.
 As with so many other aspects of the Plastic Surgery industry, the growth of this trend in using superannuation to fund these types of surgeries is still outrunning the speed of the government and industry to regulate them.
 You might have heard reports of cases where someone used their super to fund this and that plastic surgery, but it is a definite grey area.

 Each case is treated on an individual basis, but approval of early release depends on your ability to provide all necessary documentation from your doctor and specialist confirming that what you have is life-threatening or absolutely essential to your quality of life.
 You may also be considered if your situation is causing you chronic mental illness (serious psychological issues), but of course again, this does not apply to everyone.

 The main plastic surgery we found that was being financed via early release of super was that as a result of also having had surgery for weight loss in the case of chronic morbid obesity which is considered a life-threatening condition.
 Keep in mind that you can only apply for early release of your super if the surgery is “medically necessary“ and has an item number from Medicare.